Want to learn how to play easy worship songs on piano for your church community? Then this lesson is for you!

 The piano is the glue that holds worship bands together.
 And being a church pianists, serving your community, and playing with others who share your passion is a truly rewarding experience.
 Learn to play piano at church with confidence with our worship course taught by Lisa Witt and Amberly Martz.
 Free with your Pianote membership.

-The final song for this lesson is a classic, but it can be a bit tricky because of the time signature.
+Our final song in this lesson is a classic, but it may be a little tricky because of its time signature.
 It’s in 6/8, which means it has a little swing to it.
+I suggest listening to the song first to get a good sense of the rhythm.

 But you don’t need to play all these notes in that exact order.
 In fact, prefer to put the 7th note below the root note and play A-B-D-F#.
 Like this: